-On August 16, 2017, the Planning Commission considered KOCA's motion to recuse or disqualify the chair from this proceeding.
-Mr. Hazama declined to recuse himself and no other member of the Planning Commission moved to have him recused.
-On the same date, the Planning Commission stated its intent to issue a proposed decision in compliance with Planning Commission Rule 2-75.
+At a hearing on August 16, 2017, Mr. Hazama declined to recuse himself and no other member of the Planning Commission moved to have him recused.
+Further, the Planning Commission stated its intent to issue a proposed decision in compliance with Planning Commission Rule 2-75.

 The Planning Commission was scheduled to adopt proposed findings of fact, conclusions of law, and decision and order on October 25, 2017.
-Two days before the meeting, the Planning Commission cancelled the agenda item because it did not have quorum.
+Two days before the meeting, the Planning Commission cancelled the agenda item because it lacked quorum.